ToniKoskinen/ToniKoskinen/README.md

 ### Welcome to my profile!
 I'm a master's student in Data-Centric Engineering and my studies focus on Applied Mathematics.
+I will specialize in computational statistics.

 ## Course projects
 Here are some of my course projects that I have completed during my studies.